11 Tips For Driving a Moving Truck

 7. Be Mindful of Your Clearance Level

 Be mindful of your U-Haul truck’s clearance level.
-The clearance level is noted on the corner of the truck’s cargo box and visible from the driver’s seat via the side-view mirror.
+The clearance level is noted on the corner of the truck’s cargo box and is visible from the driver’s seat via the side-view mirror.
 It is also noted on decals inside the cab of the vehicle – one to the left of the steering wheel and one on the visor.
+Avoid drive-thrus and parking garages.

 8. Park in Large Spaces